khromov/next-js-monorepo/README.md

         ...
 ```

 This approach uses a very simple symbolic links approach.
-By using a bash script we simply symlink `pages` and `public` folder (and a couple more for convenience) to the root location where Next.js expects to find them.
+By using a bash script we symlink `pages` and `public` folder (and a couple more for convenience) to the root location where Next.js expects to find them.

-There are many other ways to achieve multi-tenancy in Next.js, feel free to read [my blog post]() about different available options.
+There are many other ways to achieve multi-tenancy in Next.js, feel free to read [my blog post]() about other available options available options.

 ### Pros and cons
 Most other approaches don't tackle how to handle the `api/` or `public/` folder while this approach will give you a separate codebase for each that works as you would expect on a standalone Next.js site.